dindaatikah211/dindaatikah211/README.md

 ## About Me

-A highly motivated and detail-oriented individual with a strong passion for continuous learning.
-I am particularly interested in **Front-End Development**, **UI/UX Design**, **Graphic Design**, and **IoT-based Applications** — combining technical and creative skills to deliver high-quality results.
+A highly motivated and detail-oriented developer with a strong passion for continuous learning.
+I'm particularly interested in **Front-End Development**, **UI/UX Design**, **Graphic Design**, and **IoT-based Applications** — combining technical and creative skills to deliver high-quality, user-centered products.

-I have been actively studying and building in these fields for about **two years**, with hands-on internship experience using modern full-stack and design tooling.
-Committed to collaboration and personal growth, I strive to contribute meaningfully to every project I join.
+For the past two years, I've been actively building in these fields through hands-on internship and project experience.
+I'm committed to collaboration and continuous growth, and I strive to contribute meaningfully to every project I join.

 ---